 Here are a few common questions I am asked to help give you a better idea of what you can expect with counseling:

 Before your first appointment, necessary forms will be emailed to you for you to read at your leisure and fill out at home to bring in to your appointment.
 This saves you time in the office and allows me to see more clients.
 Each type of counseling will include an intake assessment that last approximately 60 minutes.
 The appointment is largely focused towards asking questions about your history and current situation to get the best picture of what needs to be worked on and what you would like to gain from treatment.

-For couples and marriage counseling, I will meet with partners together for their first 55 minute appointment.
+For couple and marriage counseling, I will meet with partners together for their first 55 minute appointment.
 We will discuss issues and goals for therapy.
-Then each person will have their own separate 60 minute intake, which allows for them to talk at length about themselves, their past, present, and share who they are as an individual.
+Then each person will have their own separate 60 minute intake appointments, which allows for them to talk at length about themselves, their past, present, and share who they are as an individual.
 Having separate intake appointments also allows people to discuss concerns they have that they are not quite ready to share with their partner, but would like assistance with.
-Often partners will be given paperwork at the initial appointment to take home to fill out and bring back with them at their intake.
+At times partners will be given paperwork at the initial appointment to take home to fill out and bring back with them at their intake.

 How often and for how long will I be seen?

 Counseling is generally scheduled once a week, but can vary based on your needs, availability, and financial situation.
 After the intake, most appointments are about 55 minutes, or a typical “therapy hour.”